michiard/CLOUDS-LAB/labs/pig-lab/README.md

 + How well does weather predict plane delays?
 + Can you detect cascading failures as delays in one airport create delays in others?
 Are there critical links in the system?

+> We're currently working on a refactored version of this exercise, which will be promoted to it's own ''sub-repo''.
+Stay tuned!